cclib/cclib.github.io/sphinx/methods.rst

 Calculation methods
 ===================

 The following methods in cclib allow further analysis of calculation output.
-There may also be more `methods in the development version`_ of cclib.

 .. _`methods in the development version`: methods_dev.html